vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 Our experience launching services like AWS Lambda in the past taught us that developers are the most important audience for any technology platform.
-They may not be the ones paying the bills, but over the long haul developers “vote with their feet”...and the platforms they wind up loving are the ones that win.
+They may not be the ones paying the bills, but over the long haul developers "vote with their feet"...and the platforms they wind up loving are the ones that win.

 We created Vendia Share to make it easier for anyone to create applications